 - Dvash, a kosher catering business in London with menus inspired by Chef Adoni’s restaurants around the world.

-Adoni is due to open a kosher restaurant in a hotel in Dubai and a non-kosher restaurant also in Dubai.
+Adoni is due to open Aniba, a kosher restaurant in Singapore in early 2023 and Saba, a kosher restaurant in a boutique hotel Paphos in Cyrpus.

 As well as several locations in Israel, the MachneYuda Group has the following restaurants around the world: